 - Admitted to WTC through the Admissions Department

-- ACCUPLACER score of 74 (within the past 2 years) or better OR current NEXT GENERATION score of 250 Rdg or higher

 - High School Diploma/GED

 - Hepatitis B immunization, signed wavier refusal, or completion of 3 process titers

 - Two-step PPD/ or chest X-Ray

 - Physical examination (Forms are provided by the college and should be current within one year and complete)

 - Completed Orientation

 - Drug Screen

 - Criminal Background Check (Participating healthcare facilities will determine if a student is eligible for entry into their respective

 facility.
 If a student is determined to be ineligible for clinical placement at any one facility, then that student is dismissed from the

 practical nursing program.
-Additional acceptance/technical standards include students who are able to independently engage in
+Additional acceptance/technical standards include students who are able to independently

-educational activities and clinical training activities in a manner that will not endanger clients/patients/residents, other students,
+engage in educational activities and clinical training activities in a manner that will not endanger clients/patients/residents,

-staff members, themselves or the public.)
+other students, staff members, themselves or the public.)

 - CPR Certification

 - Fees: (Prices Vary)

-- Background Check Drug Screen
+- Background Check

-- TB Skin Test Hep B Vaccination or waiver
+- TB Skin Test (2-step)

-- CPR Certification Physical Exam
+- CPR Certification

-- Uniforms / Shoes Flu Vaccination or waiver
+- Uniforms / shoe